 - To continue programming the meter, refer to the menu maps in Appendix A and navigate to the desired menu.
-Then, proceed to the appropriate section of this manual for instructions. - To leave the User Program and retain the previous settings, press [EXIT] and then press [F1] = NO at the SAVE prompt.
-Any programming changes will be discarded and you will be returned to the data display. - To leave the User Program and return to measurement mode, press [EXIT] and then press [F2] = YES at the SAVE prompt.
+Then, proceed to the appropriate section of this manual for instructions. - To leave the Global PROGRAM and retain the previous settings, press [EXIT] twice and then press [F1] = NO at the SAVE prompt.
+Any programming changes will be discarded and you will be returned to the data display. - To leave the Global PROGRAM and return to measurement mode, press [EXIT] twice and then press [F2] = YES at the SAVE prompt.
 Your programming changes will be entered into the meter's memory, and you will be returned to the data display.